eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * A blocked user **can** mention or reply to you, though you won't be notified either by the tweet itself or by any retweets/likes.
 However, if someone else replies to them, your `@handle` will be prefilled, and you'll be notified.
 Also, other people viewing your tweets will still see their replies threaded.

-* A blocked user **can** link to your tweets — however, rather than an embedded quote, their tweet will have a gray "this tweet is not available" box attached.
+* A blocked user **can** link to your tweets — however, rather than an embedded quote, their tweet will have a gray "this tweet is unavailable" box attached.
 This effect is retroactive.
+However (I think?), if a quoted tweet can't be shown, the _link_ to the tweet is left visible, so people can still click it to view the tweet manually.

 * Muting has two different effects.
 If you mute someone you're _following_, their tweets won't appear in your timeline, but you'll still get notifications from them.
 This can be useful if you set your phone to only buzz on notifications from people you follow.
 If you mute someone you're _not following_, nothing they do will send you notifications.
 Either way, their tweets will still be visible in threads and search results.